Pandya-mayur/GhostCrawler/README.md

 (see requirements.txt for more details)

 ### Golang Dependencies
-- https://github.com/KingAkeem/gotor (This service needs to be ran in tandem with TorBot)
+- https://github.com/KingAkeem/gotor (This service needs to be ran in tandem with GhostCrawler)

 ## Installation